SiriDB/grafana-siridb-http-example/README.md

 It might be helpful to test some SiriDB queries.
 This can be done easy by using the running SiriDB HTTP webserver.

-> As an alternative for running wueries you could also use [SiriDB prompt](https://github.com/transceptor-technology/siridb-prompt#readme)

 Go to http://localhost:5050.
 You should see the following screen:

 ![alt SiriDB HTTP login](/siridb-http-login.png?raw=true)